diamirio/gradle-localize-plugin/README.md

 #### `checkLocalization`

-Fetches the localizationes from the spreadsheet and checks whether the strings in the `strings.xml` files are still up-to-date (and fails if not).
+Fetches the localizations from the spreadsheet and checks whether the strings in the `strings.xml` files are still up-to-date (and fails if not).